akmand/statististics_tutorials/README.md

 # Statistics Tutorials/ OpenIntro Labs for Python

 This repository is a collection of Jupyter Notebook tutorials to teach how to do data analysis with Python based on [OpenIntro Statistics](https://www.openintro.org/book/os/), a free and open-source textbook.
-These have been tested with Python 3.11.
+These notebooks have been tested with Python 3.11.

 ## Tutorials